I may earn a commission if you make a purchase through the product links on this page at no extra cost to you.

 Do travel cots need a mattress?

-Although, most travel cots come with padded mattress.
+Although, most travel cots come with a padded mattress.
 The mattress may be too thin for the comfort of your baby, so, it is good if you can get your own mattress.
 Ensure that the type of mattress you are getting is foldable and can easily fit the travel cot.
-You should also try as much as possible to air, clean and dry the mattress before use.
-Besides, travel cots are made to be used with original mattress so that your baby can be stable and comfortable when sleeping.
+You should also try as much as possible to air, clean, and dry the mattress before use.
+Besides, travel cots are made to be used with an original mattress so that your baby can be stable and comfortable when sleeping.
+There are great mattresses on Amazon such as the Dream On Me Fiber Portable Crib Mattress, Newton Baby Crib Mattress, and Toddler Bed.

 What age can a baby go in a travel cot?